Zeppelin500/MBusino/README.md

 - Do not use 2 Boards simultaneously without changing MBUSINO_NAME or it cause in network problems, both boards becomes unreachable. #define MBUSINO_NAME "MBusino"

-- M-Bus is only tested with a "Engelmann Sensostar U", but should work with other M-Bus devices.
+- M-Bus is tested with a "Engelmann Sensostar U" and some other slaves, it should work with most M-Bus devices.
 If you have M-Bus issues, let me know.

 ## MBusinoAP